exadel-inc/etoolbox-authoring-kit/ui.apps/src/main/content/jcr_root/apps/authoring-toolkit/depends-on/README.md

    Note: If the mapping result is `undefined` then the action will not change the current value.
    * `postfix` (optional, `.json` by default) - a string to append to the path if it is not already presented

+##### Widget-specific actions
+* `update-options` - changes the option set of a Granite Select component based on the path from the Query result.
+The path can lead to any endpoint that is supported by the Option Provider mechanism.

 ##### Action Registry

 Custom action can be specified using `Granite.DependsOnPlugin.ActionRegistry`.

-An action should have a name (allowed symbols: a-z, 0-9, -) and function to execute.
+An action should have a name and function to execute.
+Action names support lower-case letters, numbers and '-'.
+All upper-case letters will be transformed to lower case.
 For example built-in `set` action is defined as follows:
 ```javascript
 Granite.DependsOnPlugin.ActionRegistry.register('set', function setValue(value) {